devleaks/followthegreens/docs/plugin.md

 ## What's New in Release 2

-Two years since last update.
-It's time to dust off the plugin a bit.

-Release 2 is called _Follow the greens 4D_ (and may be abbreviated FtG4D).

-FtG4D adds the following improvements:
+Release 2 called _Follow the greens 4D_ (FtG4D) adds the following improvements:

 - Follow the greens _rabbit_ light speed and length automagically adjusted to invite pilots to speed up or slow down taxi ride.
 - Preferences can be adjusted in a file.